Two years… twoooo years, I can not believe it has been almost two years since I last posted on my blog… sorry guys

 The legs were next, they needed to be drilled in two places with a 29mm drill bit, to make it as easy as possible I made a jig that had two stop points.

-I then took the sanded dowels back to the big workshop to drill the holes for the metal pins.
+I then took the sanded dowels and drilled the holes for the metal pins.
 They needed split in to 3 bundles of 44 and each bundle drilled in slightly different places.
 Pic below..

 Once they were done we were almost there.
 The only thing left to cut and drill was the diagonal supports for across the back of each table.
 There was only 44 of those to cut, easy peasy!
 Hehe!

 Next up we went to collect the table tops from the spray factory.
 Here they are on the drying rack waiting to be wrapped.